haostudio/golinks/README.md

 ### Run in NoAuth mode

-By default, `golinks` supports multiple organizations with HTTP basic authentication.
+By default, `golinks` supports multiple organizations with JWT authentication.
 The links of different organizations are stored in different namespaces.
-Running `golinks` in **NoAuth** mode disables HTTP basic authentication and stores all the links in a shared namespace of the **default org**.
+Running `golinks` in **NoAuth** mode disables authentication and stores all the links in a shared namespace of the **default org**.

 ```sh
 $ docker run -v \